 ☝️ That’s literally how Louis Grenier started his definition (which you can read in full if you scroll down a bit).

 And it’s true.
 Demand gen happens to be one of those terms that gets thrown around a lot, even though everyone seems to have a slightly different idea of what it means, how it’s measured, and what’s included in the process.

-So in order to put an end to the crippling uncertainty that keeps me awake at night (just kidding — I sleep like a baby 👼🏻) we asked 21 seasoned marketers to explain what they mean by it.
+So in order to put an end to the crippling uncertainty that keeps us awake at night, we asked 21 seasoned marketers to explain what they mean by it.

 1. Demand generation = creating awareness and interest 👀 ➕ 😍

 According to our first group of experts, demand generation boils down to two things: awareness and interest.